MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/includes/swift-package-manager.md

 1. Choose **AppCenter** and **AppCenterAnalytics** in the **Package Product** column.

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.

+> [!NOTE]
+> If you're integrating App Center via SPM and want to use it in your app's extension target as well, make sure that you provide `DISABLE_DIAMOND_PROBLEM_DIAGNOSTIC=YES` in your configuration.
+This is necessary to avoid SPM limitations in linking a module to multiple targets.